Resource Optimization for Semantic-Aware Networks with Task Offloading: Multi-agent Proximal Policy Optimization for Resource Allocation Algorithm

-In this section, we first design the state, the observation state, the action space, and the reward for the algorithm.
-Then an advanced network structure and the training process for the MAPPO are proposed.
-Each UE is considered as an RL agent, which can make decisions individually according to the local RL model.
+In this section, we present the components of the MAPPO algorithm, starting with the definition of the state, observation state, action space, and reward.
+Subsequently, we propose an advanced network structure and describe the training process for the MAPPO.
+Each UE is treated as an RL agent, capable of making decisions independently based on the local RL model.